Madanaa/windowsclone/README.md

 2. Create windows 11 using pure HTML, CSS, and javascript

-Windows 11 browser layout made with Html, Css and JavaScript.
+3. Feature and functionality are of this project Windows 11 browser layout made with Html, Css and JavaScript.
 Looking forward to add more functionalitites.